I use the Signature feature in Outlook to build an email with standard responses.

 For example, depending on the response needed, I can select Signature #1 and #3 for one email, and Signature #1, #2, and #4 for another email.

 Now when I try to do this, the original Signature is removed and replaced with the Signature I just selected.

 How can I make the Signatures stay so that I can build my email from these templates?

-Using Signatures as a means of inserting message templates has been common practice when you had Outlook set as your email editor in Outlook 2003 or previous.
+Using Signatures as a means of inserting message templates was common practice when you had Outlook set as your email editor in Outlook 2003 or previous.

-However, if you have Word set as your email editor or are using Outlook 2007, Outlook 2010 or Outlook 2013, then the Signature feature will not add the signature you just selected but replace the original added signature with the selected one.
+However, when using Outlook 2007 or later the Signature feature will not add the signature you just selected but replace the original added signature with the selected one.

 Insert-> Quick Parts

 Outlook offers many more ways to let you work with message templates.
 For an overview, see the guide: Working with message templates.